tiimgreen/github-cheat-sheet/README.md

 Pressing `s` will select the search bar.

-To see all of the sortcuts for given page type `shift+?`
+To see all of the shortcuts for given page type `shift+?`

 ## Closing issues with commits